Canadian patriotic music: Popular patriotic songs

-"Canadian Railroad Trilogy" is a song by Gordon Lightfoot that describes the building of the Canadian Pacific Railway.
+"Canadian Railroad Trilogy" is a Canadian folk song by Gordon Lightfoot describing the building of the Canadian Pacific Railway.
 This song was commissioned by the CBC for a special broadcast on January 1, 1967, to start Canada's Centennial year.
 It appeared on Lightfoot's The Way I Feel album later in the same year.
 Lightfoot re-recorded the track on his 1975 compilation album, Gord's Gold, with full orchestration (arranged by Lee Holdridge).
 A live version also appears on his 1969 album Sunday Concert.
 Additionally, the song was covered by John Mellencamp, George Hamilton IV, and James Keelaghan who performed the song on the Lightfoot tribute album, Beautiful.
 In 2001, Gordon Lightfoot's "Canadian Railroad Trilogy" was honoured as one of the Canadian MasterWorks by the Audio-Visual Preservation Trust of Canada.

-"The Hockey Theme" is a Canadian theme song written in 1968 by Dolores Claman and orchestrated by Jerry Toth.
-The theme is popularly associated with Canada's national winter sport: hockey.
-It gained popularity through associated with CBC Television's Hockey Night in Canada, and Télévision de Radio-Canada's La Soirée du hockey from 1968 until 2008.
+"The Hockey Theme" is a Canadian instrumental theme song written in 1968 by Dolores Claman and orchestrated by Jerry Toth.
+It gained popularity and wide public association with Canada's national winter sport, ice hockey, as the theme of CBC Television's Hockey Night in Canada and Télévision de Radio-Canada's La Soirée du hockey from 1968 until 2008.
 In 2008 the CBC announced that the negotiations to renew their licence or purchase the theme had been unsuccessful and that they would run a national contest to find a new theme song.
 The rights were then purchased by rival broadcaster CTV in perpetuity.
 Beginning in the fall of 2008 the theme could be heard on hockey broadcasts on the CTV-owned TSN and RDS sports channels.

-"Northwest Passage" is an a cappella song written by Stan Rogers.
+"Northwest Passage" is a 1981 a cappella folk song written and performed by Stan Rogers.
+The song commemorates Franklin's lost expedition by sea through the Canadian Arctic and finds parallels in the narrator's travel by land through the Canadian Prairies.
 The song appears on an album of the same name released by Rogers in 1981, and is considered one of the classic songs in Canadian music history.
 In the 2005 CBC Radio One series 50 Tracks: The Canadian Version, "Northwest Passage" ranked fourth.
-It was referred to as one of Canada's unofficial anthems by former Prime Minister Stephen Harper, and former Governor General Adrienne Clarkson quoted the song both in her first official address and in her speech at the dedication of the new Canadian embassy in Berlin.
+It was referred to as one of Canada's unofficial anthems by then Prime Minister Stephen Harper, and then Governor General Adrienne Clarkson quoted the song both in her first official address and in her speech at the dedication of the new Canadian embassy in Berlin.
+Other notable songs by Stan Rogers with patriotic themes include "Barrett's Privateers."